2025 Pearl 5 Star Prestige: The Complete List of 49 Wineries

 Saint-Emilion, France

 Château Ausone holds one of Saint-Émilion's smallest and most historically significant vineyard positions, with records tracing to 1847 and a 2025 Pearl 5 Star Prestige award affirming its place at the top of the right bank's hierarchy.
-Allocation is extremely limited, placing it firmly in a peer set defined by scarcity and provenance rather than volume.
+Allocation is extremely limited, placing it firmly in a comparable set defined by scarcity and provenance rather than volume.

 Krug